 If you have trouble wrapping your head around how to activate this ‘beyond the basics’ level of oil pulling, here’s a video we made years ago called ‘Mouth Probiotics’ that shares a similar strategy using saliva.
 Incidentally, if you have ANY oral health issues (tooth decay, signs of gum disease like bleeding gums, etc), learning how to swish your saliva can make a HUGE impact on your oral health.

-And if you really want to take a deep dive into the topic of oil pulling, we invite you to download our Ultimate Oil Pulling Guidebook here.
+And if you really want to take a deep dive into the topic of oil pulling, we invite you to download our FREE eBook, The Ultimate Oil Pulling Guide.

 Would you like to hear about other ways that a healthy mouth supports a healthy gut?